 The pH balance of our skin is between 4.6 – 6, which makes it slightly acidic due to the production of sebum.

-Which means that healthy skin is supposed to be on the oily side because the acidic environment supports the growth of the skin’s natural bacteria.
-The good kind.
+This means that healthy skin is supposed to be on the oily side because the acidic environment supports the growth of the skin’s natural bacteria – the good kind.

 Moreover, it is the ideal environment for the enzymes which seal in hydration and shed the dead skin cells to function properly.

-In simple words, our skin needs to remain acidic in order to be able to fight the environmental factors and protect itself.
+In simple words, our skin needs to remain acidic to fight environmental factors and protect itself.

 In order to remain clean and healthy, we need to wash our face with a cleanser that has a pH of 5.5.
 You can recognize that a cleanser may be a bit too harsh for your skin if it leaves the skin “squeaky-clean” after washing.